1969 Philippine presidential election

 The 1969 Philippine presidential and vice presidential elections were held on November 11, 1969.
 Incumbent Nacionalista President Ferdinand Marcos was reelected to a second term, defeating Liberal Sergio Osmeña Jr., senator and former Cebu City mayor.
 Marcos was the last president in the entire electoral history of the Philippines who ran for and won a second term.
 His running mate, incumbent Vice President Fernando Lopez, was also elected to a third full term as Vice President of the Philippines.
 A total of twelve candidates ran for president, but ten of those got less than 0.01% of the vote.
 Despite Marcos' win, Osmeña never conceded defeat.

 Constitutionally barred for a third term, Marcos sought to amend the constitution to allow him to do so.
 A constitutional convention was elected in 1970 for this purpose.
 Growing unrest led to Marcos declaring martial law in 1972.
 Months later, the constitutional convention passed a new constitution, which was subsequently ratified in a plebiscite in 1973.
 Marcos then ruled by decree, and a presidential election would not be held again until 1981.
 The office of the vice president was abolished in the new constitution but was reinstated in 1984, and an election for it was first held in 1986.

+Background

+The formal beginning of the 1969 campaign can be dated to the July 1969 meeting of the Philippines' Nacionalista Party, in which Ferdinand Marcos was formally nominated as the party's presidential candidate.
+A meeting of the party's ruling junta had met a week earlier to assure that the nomination would be unanimous.

+Ferdinand Marcos won his first campaign for the Philippine Presidency in November 1965, and was inaugurated just before New Year's Day in December the same year.
+Under the 1935 Philippine Constitution which was in force at the time, Marcos was supposed to be allowed a maximum of two four-year terms as president.